bdoms/gae_blog/readme.txt

     git submodule add git://github.com/bdoms/gae_blog.git gae_blog

-Next, you need to initialize and update the submodule to get the data:
+Next, you need to initialize and update the submodule to get all the submodules that exist within the gae_blog project:

+    cd gae_blog
+    git submodule init
+    git submodule update

+Then repeat for your project:

+    cd ..
     git submodule init
     git submodule update